playgen/SUGAR-SocialGamification/articles/Admin/Games.md

 # Games
+*For more information on games view the [documentation](/articles/Games.html)*

-The games screen allows the admin to create new games and delete current games
+The games screen allows the admin to do the following actions:
+* Create new games
+* Delete current games

-### Creating new games
+### Create new games
 The admin can create new games by selecting the "Create New Game" button which will prompt them to add a game with a name and a description

-### Deleting games
+### Delete current games
-The delete button will simply delete the game after showing a warning message
+Delete button will delete the selected game from the table